 - The property owner is advised of the determination by letter and given information regarding further right of appeal through the Board of Equalization.

-The appeal form is available for viewing and printing in a PDF format only.
+For commercial properties, you must submit a paper appeal application.
+The appeal form is available for viewing and printing in the PDF format.
 To view or print this file, you may need to have Adobe Acrobat Reader installed on your computer.
 To request this form in an alternative format, contact the office at 703-222-8234 [TTY 711].

 See the Tax Due Dates and Deadlines page, or the Application itself for the filing deadline.

 Board of Equalization of Real Estate Assessments Appeals

 Appeals may also be submitted directly to the Board of Equalization of Real Estate Assessments (BOE).

 As an independent body appointed by the Board of Supervisors, the BOE has the duty and responsibility of determining whether the Department of Tax Administration (DTA) has equalized the assessments among property owners.
 The BOE has the power to increase, decrease, or keep the same assessment upon its review in a formal hearing.